ddtamesis/search/sol/search/sol/README.txt

 link to page 100, making page 100 overwhelmingly the most authoritative.
 A page is deemed more authoritative when (i) more pages link to it, (ii) the pages that link to it are more authoritative, and (iii) the pages that link to it have few links to other pages.
-It is also worth nothing that a page's rank is more influenced by a page that links to it as the distance (in the number of links to get to it) is smaller.
+It is also worth noting that a page's rank is more influenced by a page that links to it as the distance (in the number of links to get to it) gets smaller.

 First, we printed the resulting PageRank hashmap and saw that the ranks were reasonable (0.00545 for pages 1-99, and 0.4607 for page 100--all of which sum to